Attorney Advertising · bertollini.com

 Once USCIS conducts your naturalization interview, they have exactly 120 days to decide.
 After that, the federal courts can adjudicate the case directly.

 N-400 naturalization applications get stuck for several reasons: extended FBI name checks, USCIS doubts about whether the applicant's underlying green card was properly obtained, or simple agency backlog.
-If your case has been pending more than 6–12 months post-interview without a decision, a Mandamus petition is well worth considering.

 I-130 Family Petitions